Yanis-Gerst/Yanis-Gerst/README.md

 Skills: REACT / JS / HTML / CSS

 - 🔭 I’m currently working on My All-In-One Cook App
-- 🌱 I’m currently learning Fundamentals of UX Design
+- 🌱 I’m currently learning how to write clean and performant code in React
 - 👯 I’m looking to collaborate on Some products that can bring value for other
 - 📫 How to reach me: yanisgerst.pro@gmail.com